terminal-labs/lektor-theme-terminal/README.md

 # Configuration

 - **404 Page**:Create a normal `Page` entitled 404.html, with `404.html/contents.lr`.
-- **Social Links**: Create a page of model `Social` and path `social-networks` and add social media links with flowblocks.
+- **Static & Social Links**: Create a page of model `Social` and path `social-networks` and add social media links with flowblocks.
 This page is included in the page.html template and isn't meant for direct display, so it's template is in the include/ directory and it does not have normal style, so add `_hidden: yes` and `_template: includes/social_networks.html` to it's contents.lr file.
+In the flowblocks, add any links and they will appear in the top right corner of every page.
+These links can be external or internal, such as for flat pages.
 - **Disqus**: Turn on add Disqus Comments on the blog posts with lektor-disqus-comments plugin.
 Configure it with [this](https://github.com/lektor/lektor-disqus-comments#lektor-disqus-comments).
 - **RSS**: Create an Atom RSS feed setup for the blog by using the `lektor-atom` plugin.
 The templates are ready to go.
 See the example project here if you need help.